mirekmts/workshop-20/README.md

 # warsawjs-workshop-20-flight-scanner

-Repository for React Basics Workshop
+Repository for React Basics Workshop which will take (took) place on 19.05.2018 in Warsaw.

-# What we will build?
+## What we will build?

+A simple app like LOT/Wizzair search for multiple airlines.
+App involves simple search criteria, loading results from online API, presenting the results and more.

-# App Core
+## App Core

-# Pseudo-scenes / main states / navigation
+## Pseudo-scenes / main states / navigation

-# Basic inputs for searcher
+## Basic inputs for searcher

-# Adding dependencies - material-ui / styling
+## Adding dependencies - material-ui / styling

-# Adding dependencies - axios / API Service
+## Adding dependencies - axios / API Service

-# Spinner/Loader state - a few words about UX/UI
+## Spinner/Loader state - a few words about UX/UI

-# Results Model & Presentation
+## Results Model & Presentation

-# Basic filtering on client side
+## Basic filtering on client side

-# Simple Animations :fireworks:
+## Simple Animations :fireworks:

-# [optional] Adding "expand mode" with map
+## [optional] Adding "expand mode" with map